wikiknights/cs-materials/src/intro-to-c/argv/argv-intro.md

 But why does `main()` have `void` as its function parameters?
 Surely `main()` could take in some type of input, maybe even command line input...?

+*Side note:* Some courses use `int main()` (without the `void`), and while this does achieve the same goal, it is always good practice to exactly specify the parameters of a function.
+Using empty parentheses leaves the function with *undefined parameters*, meaning you could actually call it with any arrangement of arguments, regardless of whether or not the function would actually be able to use them.
+Generally, specifying a function's parameters is better practice since it strictly enforces how that function is called.

 ---

 ## What you actually came here for: `argc` and `argv`